rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/generics.rst

 Generic Classes and Interfaces
 ------------------------------

-A class and an interface can be defined as generics, adding parameters to the type definition, like the type parameter ``Element`` in the following example:
+A class and an interface can be defined as generics that add parameters to type definition, like the type parameter ``Element`` in the following example:

 .. code-block:: typescript